CalMatters/mailchimp-bots/README.md

 ### Add an EventBridge Trigger
 - On the same page, click `Add trigger`.
 - Choose `Eventbridge` and `Create a new rule`.
-- Give the rule a name, confirm `Schedule expression` is selected and enter a cron expression (example `cron(0 17 ? * MON-FRI *)`) and click `Add`.
+- Give the rule a name, confirm `Schedule expression` is selected and enter a cron expression (e.g. `cron(0 17 ? * MON-FRI *)`) and click `Add`.

 <p align="right"><a href="#table-of-contents">Back to Top ↑</a></p>

 ## Local Development
-Although you can plug and play with these bots, you can also adjust them. `local_development` contains copies of the Daily and Weekly bot that can be run directly from the command line on your computer, allowing you the freedom to make changes and test them immediately.
-We recommend creating a test Slack/Slack channel so you can send as many tests as you need to customize the bot to your use case.
+Although you can plug and play with these bots, you can also adjust them.
+The `local_development` folder contains copies of the Daily and Weekly bot that can be run directly from the terminal or command line on your computer, allowing you the freedom to make changes and immediately test them.
+We recommend creating a separate Slack workspace or test channel where   you can send as many tests as you need to customize the bot to your use case.

 `local_development` also contains a sample bot, `interest_id_filter.py`, that filters the campaigns using interest ids instead of folders ids.